 Pakistan's facilities at Khushab are not subject to safeguard inspections by the International Atomic Energy Agency (IAEA).

 The existing reactor at Khushab is known to produce plutonium for Pakistan's nuclear weapons program.

 Pakistan has not signed the nuclear Nonproliferation Treaty (NPT).
-It is one of only four states to opt out of the international treaty designed to promote cooperation in achieving nuclear disarmament and peaceful uses of nuclear energy.
-Cuba, India, Israel are the other three.
+It is one of only three states to opt out of the international treaty designed to promote cooperation in achieving nuclear disarmament and peaceful uses of nuclear energy.
+India and Israel are the other two.